Sailors' Snug Harbor station

-Sailors' Snug Harbor is a former station on the abandoned North Shore Branch of the Staten Island Railway.
+The Sailors' Snug Harbor station is a former station on the abandoned North Shore Branch of the Staten Island Railway.
 It had two tracks and two side platforms.
 Located in the Livingston section of Staten Island north of Richmond Terrace, the station was approximately 1.2 mi from Saint George Terminal.
 It is at the northernmost end of the Snug Harbor Cultural Center and Botanical Garden.

 History

 The station opened on February 23, 1886.
 The station was located on a wooden trestle on the shore of the Kill Van Kull on the edge of the island below street level.
 It was built with two slightly-staggered wooden high-level side platforms which could only fit one train car; the north Arlington-bound platform had direct access to the docks of the harbor.
 Exit stairs and the overpass to Richmond Terrace were located at the east end of the station.
 The station was closed on March 31, 1953 along with all other stations on the North Shore Branch.